Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 <figcaption><b>Figure 1</b>.
 Logic Device diagram of CHOMP circuits.</figcaption>
 </figure>

-## (Q4) Parts, Devices, and Systems ( 35 pts)
+## (Q4) Navigating the Abstraction Hierarchy (35 pts)

 Thinking back to the class recall the hierarchy based on the Part (bioparts), Devices, and Systems approach to abstraction.
-If you need additional review mateiral please use the following [link](https://parts.igem.org/Abstraction_Hierarchy).
+If you need a refresher, please use the following [link](https://parts.igem.org/Abstraction_Hierarchy).

-**Q.4.a.**  In your own words provide a brief (1-2 sentence) defenition for: Parts, Devices, and Systems.
+**Q.4.a.**  In your own words provide brief definitions for Parts, Devices, and Systems.
+(1 sentence each)

-Imagine a Biologgical system of your choice.
-For example a bacteria that detects lead or arsenic in the water and produces color pigments in responce orange for lead and red for arsenic.
+Recall from the class that we can use abstraction to help and manage complexity in engineering biological systems.

+**Q.4.b.**  Imagine an engineered living system with a function of your choice.
+What does this system do?
+(1-sentence.
+Example engineered bacteria (*E.coli* for example) to detect lead or arsenic and produce a color pigment (red for lead, purple for arsenic).

-**Q.4.b.**  What is your system?
-Sketch a black box “device-level” systems diagram that would implement your system.
+**Q.4.c.**  Sketch a black box “device-level” systems diagram that would implement your system.

-Hint: Your boxes should have very simple names, such as “change color,” “swim,” “detect lead,”“OR,” or whatever human-defined functions are needed and appropriate.
-Make sure to also connect each black box device to the others as needed.
+**Hint:** Your boxes should have simple names, such as “change color,” “detect lead,” “OR,” or whatever human-defined functions are needed and appropriate.
+Make sure also to connect each black box device to the others as needed.

-**Q.4.c.** Label each of your boxes via the generic system architecture we learned about in class this week.
-That is, for each of your black boxes, label each with the letter “S,” “C,” or “A” depending on if each box can best be thought of as a “Sensing,” “Computing,” or “Actuating” function, respectively.

-**Q.4.d.**  Next, going down the abstraction hierarchy, you need parts.
+Next, going down the abstraction hierarchy, you need parts.
 Where to get parts?
 How about a student-produced collection of thousands of DNA parts.
 Sure!
 Go to the [iGEM Parts Registry](http://parts.igem.org/Catalog).

-Did you find parts that could be used to implement your device?
-Share those parts as part of PSET.
-If you can’t find what you want make a note and move on.
+**Q.4.d.** Find parts that could be used to implement your device?
+Share the name of those parts as part of PSET-3.
+If you can’t find what you need, make a note and move on.

-**Q.4.e.**  Finally, sketch how your parts should be organized as DNA elements in relation to one another so that they would actually implement the function as you desire.
+**Q.4.e.**  Sketch how your parts should be organized as DNA elements in relation to one another so that they would implement the function as you desire.
 Draw a black box around your parts.
 Add inputs and output arrows to the box as appropriate.
-Sketch asimple transfer function (i.e., the expected relationship between the inputs and outputs).
 Are your input and output signals generic or specific to your device?

-Note: If you want to learn more about Abstraction and design, build, and tests sensors, logic, an actutors in living matter make sure to check out **BIOE 44: Fundamentals for Engineering Biology Lab**
+Note: If you want to learn more about abstraction or practice design, build, and test sensors,  and actuators in living matter  check out **BIOE 44: Fundamentals for Engineering Biology Lab**

 ## Extra learning (100% optional):